 06 of 12

 Hosta is an obvious choice in picking the best perennials for shade, as long as you can appreciate what foliage plants bring to your landscaping.
-The list of hosta cultivars that can serve both as specimen plants and groundcovers for shady areas is almost endless.
-One type of hosta recommended to dress up a shady spot is Hosta 'Halcyon.'
+The list of hosta cultivars that can serve both as specimen plants and groundcovers for shady areas is practically endless.
+One type of hosta recommended to dress up a shady spot is Halcyon hosta.

 07 of 12

 Some kinds of Ligularia have spots, thus the common name, Leopard plant.
-Ligularia dentata 'Britt-Marie Crawford' may lack those spots, but it has plenty else to purr about.
-It sports big, pretty leaves as many hostas do, but there is no hosta with such interesting flowers.
+L. dentata "Britt-Marie Crawford" does not have those spots, but it has plenty else to purr about.
+It sports big, pretty leaves with tooth-like edges, and it has the most interesting flowers.

 08 of 12

 Columbine (Aquiligia) comes in a variety of flower colors.
 Types with brightly-colored blooms may be the best choice for shaded spots, where they bring cheer to otherwise gloomy areas.
 Generally speaking, the unique shape of columbine is what makes them so special.

 Do not confuse Aquilegia with columbine meadow rue (Thalictrum aquilegifolium), which is another good perennial for shade.Continue to 9 of 12 below.

 09 of 12

 10 of 12

 The leaves of Virginia bluebells (Mertensia virginica), like those of Dutchman's breeches, disappear by midsummer when this perennial enters a period of dormancy.
-This is an acceptable price, though, because the flowers of this spring plant make it worthwhile.
-The flowers on Virginia bluebells start out pink-lavender but later change to deep blue.
+Most consider this an acceptable price to pay because the flowers of this spring plant make it worthwhile.
+Its flowers start out pink-lavender but later change to deep blue.

 11 of 12